ionic-team/ionic-portals/website/docs/how-to/using-a-capacitor-plugin.md

 </Tabs>

 ## Web Usage
-Web Developers need to install the web dependency of the plugins from `npm`.
+Web Developers need to install the web dependencies of the plugins from `npm`.
 The packages are listed under the `@capacitor` scope.
-To install a plugin, run `npm i @capacitor/<plugin_name>` at the root of your web project.
+To install a plugin, run `npm i @capacitor/<plugin_name>` from the root of your web project.

 :::warning
-Make sure that the versions in your `Podfile`, `build.gradle`, and `package.json` all match!
-Otherwise you will run into errors
+To avoid errors, make sure that the versions in your `Podfile`, `build.gradle`, and `package.json` all match!
 :::

 For more information on how to use Capacitor Plugins in your web application, [check out the Capacitor Plugin docs](https://capacitorjs.com/docs/apis).